p1ng-request/docs/templates/Notion/Notion_Add_paragraph_with_link_in_page.md

 **Author:** [Maxime Jublou](https://www.linkedin.com/in/maximejublou)

-This notebook shows how to add a paragraph with link in a Notion page
+**Description:** This notebook allows you to add a paragraph with a link to a page in Notion.

 ## Input